Moises-dev08/Delilah-sRestaurant/DelilahProyect/README.md

 In order to initialize the server go to server.js file.

 ### GitHub
-Here the GitHub link to access the proyect: https://github.com/Moises-dev08/Delilah-sRestaurant
+Here the GitHub link to access the project: https://github.com/Moises-dev08/Delilah-sRestaurant